Routstr/protocol/RIP-04.md

 1. Client selects a subset of providers based on discovery.
 2. For each eval job:
    - Generate randomized inference parameters.
-   - Send inference request off-chain via usual API.
+   - Send inference request randomized with proxy.
    - Measure latency, output quality against ground truth.
 3. Assemble eval result and prepare Nostr event:
    - Use new random ephemeral Nostr key per eval.